Direct debit

 We check your eligibility and if approved, activate the payment method for your account.

-• All sites, go to Settings > Payment methods.
+- All websites, go to Settings > Payment methods.

-• A specific site, go to Sites, and then click the relevant site.
+- A specific website, go to Websites, and then click the relevant website.

 Integration